 Homeowners with external electrical outlets should always make sure they are shielded, particularly when there is rain involved.
 You can always speak with an experienced electrician and have your current setup inspected.
 Luckily, the generator experts at Generator Technologies Inc. are also happy to help you with all of your home’s other electrical concerns as well!

-At Generator Technologies Inc., our team can help you keep your home’s electrical systems protected during periods of extreme weather.
+At Generator Technologies Inc., our team can help you keep your home’s electrical systems in Crete protected during periods of extreme weather.
 After all, maintaining your home’s power is especially important when dangerous weather is afoot.
 No one wants to spend extra cash on costly repairs afterward.
 Reach out to us today to learn more!

 *Certain restrictions apply.
 Financing is subject to credit approval.
 Financing is offered through Generac Power Systems, Inc.